CHC33015 Certificate III in Individual Support (Disability)

 About the course - Certificate III in Individual Support Disability

 This CHC33015 Certificate III in Individual Support (Disability) is a nationally recognised training qualification designed to provide students with the skills and knowledge gain employment in disability support services.
 It is the entry qualification for a personal support worker in either a client’s home or a facility.

-During the course students will develop the skills and knowledge to work one-on-one with clients to maximise and maintain independence and well-being.
+During the course (Certificate III in Individual Support Disability) students will develop the skills and knowledge to work one-on-one with clients to maximise and maintain independence and well-being.
 Training and assessment will ensure learners are able to work legally and ethically with a diverse range of people within the scope of practice for a support worker.
 Applying a holistic care approach and working healthily and safely in a direct care environment are key focuses throughout training and assessment of the qualification.